lapislui/Office_work/README.md

     cp   - to copy file from one location to other
      'cp file_name location'
     mv - to move file from one location to other
     rm -to remove/delete filefom one location to other
-    cd - to change working directory
+    &nbsp; rm -r - for removing dirctory cd - to change working directory
+    touch - create new file
     echo - to print some text in terminal
         -n -
         -e -